Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Finite length property

 \section{Finite length property}

 A standard result in linear algebra says that a vector space has finite dimension if and only if it has finite length, where the length is defined to be the longest chain of its subspaces.
+Indeed, the length of a finite-dimensional space is equal to its dimension.
 Because of this easy correspondence the notion of length is seldom explicitly applied to vector spaces, and it becomes more important only in more general structures such as modules over a ring.
 However, the situation becomes more interesting for chains of {\em equivariant} subspaces.
 We define:

 \begin{definition}[Length] The {\em length} of an equivariant vector space $V$, denoted $\length(V)$, is the maximal length $n$ of a chain of proper inclusions on equivariant subspaces of $V$:

 If a maximal length does not exist, we say that $V$ has infinite length.
 An atom structure $\atoms$ has the \emph{finite length property} if for every number $k$, the vector space $\lin \atoms^k$ has finite length. \end{definition}